sergnio/bookmark-audio-daemon/README.md

-# bookmark-audio-daemon
+Personal daemon for downloading audio from bookmarked videos in your browser.

-Personal daemon for downloading audio from bookmarked videos.
+This is part of me just playing around with AI